Pooly-21/TheFinalNetflixClone/README.md

 # TheFinalNetflixClone

-button from sign was done seperately, figured out last minute how to make it actually work by redirecting i mean.
+The button from sign was done seperately, figured out last minute how to make it actually work. so i made an icon on the home page into the sign in.
 {
-also has to do with the sign in, which was supposed to go into the home page.
+Also has to do with the sign in, which was supposed to redirect into the home page.
 }

 I had two repos and fusion summoned it, hence why the one upload to github.